teddymaef/learncassandra/en/model/WhereIsDataStored.md

-# How Is Data Stored
+# Where Is Data Stored

 For each column family, there are 3 layer of data stores: memtable, commit log and SSTable.